-Restorative practices.
-Participation in a discussion by trained facilitators with any persons or departments Harmed and development of a shared agreement of how to correct the Harm.
-Unlike other sanctions, all participants must voluntarily agree to participate in the restorative process.
+• Restorative practices.
+Participation in a discussion by trained facilitators with any persons or departments harmed and development of a shared agreement of how to correct the harm.
+All participants must voluntarily agree to participate in the restorative process.

 - Facilitate Conversations.
 Participation in a mediated discussion with other disputants facilitated by trained mediators with the hope of developing a negotiated agreement serving as resolution to the dispute.
-Unlike other sanctions, all participants must voluntarily agree to participate in mediation. - Other Discretionary sanctions.
+All participants must voluntarily agree to participate in mediation. - Other Discretionary sanctions.
 Work assignments, essays, presentations, research projects, conduct contracts, service to the University, or other discretionary assignments.